-According to Anne Henderson, Senior Fellow in the Community Involvement Project at the Annenberg Institute for School Reform, Harris and Robinson were right to question what kinds of school engagement are really effective for parents; she just thinks they looked at the wrong data.
+According to Anne Henderson, senior fellow in the Community Involvement Project at the Annenberg Institute for School Reform, Harris and Robinson were right to question what kinds of school engagement are really effective for parents; she just thinks they looked at the wrong data.
 “They were studying a bunch of government statistics, which are a mile wide and an inch deep,” she says.

 So, what’s the right data?
 Henderson’s glad you asked.

-In their book Organizing Schools For Improvement: Learning From Chicago, researchers at The Consortium On Chicago School Research (CCSR) came up with a list of best practices for schools at a socioeconomic disadvantage.
+In their book Organizing Schools for Improvement: Learning From Chicago, researchers at the Consortium on Chicago School Research (CCSR) came up with a list of best practices for schools at a socioeconomic disadvantage.
 Using a huge database of information on Chicago schools, they compared 100 elementary schools that had shown improvement against 100 elementary schools that had not.

-The results of the CCSR study are dramatic, according to Henderson: “Schools that were strong in the area of parent-community ties were 4 times as likely to improve as those that were weak in this area.”
+The results of the CCSR study are dramatic, according to Henderson: “Schools that were strong in the area of parent-community ties were four times as likely to improve as those that were weak in this area.”

 Still, parent-community ties are just one factor that the study cites, so it would be oversimplifying to simply hold it up as proof that parental engagement with local schools is a worthwhile and effective means of improving those schools.

-Why Parents Are Only Part Of The Solution
+Why Parents Are Only Part of the Solution

-Vito Borrello, the Executive Director of the National Association for Family, School, and Community Engagement, stresses that parents aren’t solely responsible for building relationships with the school.
+Vito Borrello, the executive director of the National Association for Family, School, and Community Engagement, stresses that parents aren’t solely responsible for building relationships with the school.
 The administration and teachers need to lay the groundwork.
 And parental engagement alone, without the other factors identified by the CCSR research, is “minimally impactful.”

 The School That Wasn’t Interested

-Nick Downey and his family moved to South Bend, IN halfway through his son’s kindergarten year.
+Nick Downey and his family moved to South Bend, Indiana, halfway through his son’s kindergarten year.
 The boy’s previous school was solid, with an active PTA, high parental involvement, and “great” teachers.
 Downey says that, even though they were moving their son into a district with a worse reputation, they felt “very confident that he would have a good experience, and grow every day.”

 At the new school, they found widespread behavior and classroom management problems that Downey felt sharply detracted from the learning environment.
 Much of the class time was dedicated to a basic “good citizen” program called CORE (Civility, Order, Respect, Excellence), which Downey feels didn’t really reach the students it targeted.